mrdrewvo/pe-projects/daily-journal.md

 ---

+## MON 2022.12.12

+* really do start with mobile layout first... it was hard going backward

 ## TUE 2022.12.06

 * Finally putting my mood boards together for the exercise but I am not feeling it.
 How do I better gather artwork?
 I don't look at much art a day